-- 9.1.
-Where a course has been cancelled by the College, refunds will be made to students in full. - 9.2.
-If a student withdraws from a course prior to the course start date any fees paid will be refunded in full, subject to a deduction for any course materials supplied in advance. - 9.3.
-With the exception of where the College has cancelled the course all refunds will be subject to an administration fee of £30. - 9.4.
-In cases where a student has withdrawn as a result of exceptional personal circumstances, or where a student can demonstrate that the College failed to deliver what could have reasonably been expected, then an application for a refund should be made in writing to the Director of Finance.
+- 9.1 Where a course has been cancelled by the College, refunds will be made to students in full. - 9.2 If a student withdraws from a course prior to the course start date any fees paid will be refunded in full, subject to a deduction for any course materials supplied in advance. - 9.3 With the exception of where the College has cancelled the course all refunds will be subject to an administration fee of £30. - 9.4 In cases where a student has withdrawn as a result of exceptional personal circumstances, or where a student can demonstrate that the College failed to deliver what could have reasonably been expected, then an application for a refund should be made in writing to the Director of Finance. - 9.5 Where a refund is granted it will be calculated as a proportion of the fee payable in line with the duration of the course not attended.